 Enter exit to exit from the command prompt and reboot again.
+(On Windows 11, hold down Shift while rebooting to enter Safe Mode.)
 At the login screen, click on the little icon in the lower left corner of the screen; alternatively, hold down the Windows key and press U. A command prompt will open.

 Wait...
 What Happened?

 Here is the trick we just pulled.
 Utilman.exe is a utility that enables users to configure accessibility options (Magnifier, High Contrast Theme, Narrator and On Screen Keyboard) before they log onto the system.
 We made a backup copy of utilman.exe, then copied cmd.exe over utilman.exe, effectively substituting a command prompt in place of accessibility options.
 Now we can access a command prompt without logging in.

 To set a new password of “futureGeek$417” for username johndoe, enter the following at the command prompt and press Enter:

 If your user name contains a space, put it in inside quotes like this:

 If you don’t remember your username, enter the following command at the command prompt to see all users on the machine: